Learn how to use your cameras Manual Shooting Mode (ISO, Aperture, & Shutter Speed) when shooting product photography!

 The basic definition: the amount of time the shutter stays open.

 This is the length of time your image sensor is able to “See” the scene you are attempting to capture.
-Think of your shutter speed as an eyelid.
-The number you assign to the shutter speed, defines the speed of the ‘Blink’.
+Think of your shutter speed as your eyelids.
+The number you assign to the shutter speed, defines the speed of the ‘Blink’. ex.
+1/10 = shutter staying open for 1/10th of a second.

 When you shutter speed is slowed down, your camera is blinking slowly.
 This allows more light to pass through.
 When your shutter speed is sped up you are essentially blinking faster.
 This filters out the light and limits what passes through your lens.